Published: August 17, 2005

 Yes.
 Account balances in banks are insured by the federal government.
 (See "Federal Deposit Insurance")

-A bank account is a good place to keep your money safe and earn interest on it.
-It's easy to get your money when you need to by writing a check, using an automated teller machine (ATM) or visiting the bank.
-Banks pay interest on accounts so that people will put their money in the bank, instead of keeping it at home.
-When you deposit money in the bank, it isn't locked away in the bank vault.
+A bank (or credit union) account is a good place to keep your money safe and earn interest on it.
+It's easy to get your money when you need to by writing a check, using an automated teller machine (ATM) or visiting a branch.
+Banks and credit unions pay interest on accounts so that people will put their money in the account instead of keeping it at home.
+When you deposit money in the bank or credit union, it isn't locked away in the vault.
 It is used for loans to help people finance cars, purchase homes or start businesses, so your deposits have an impact on the community.

 Credit Unions